November 6, 2020 / Esther Choy

 A small business was running a factory and a part broke on Friday.
 The business owner called around and wouldn’t be able to find the part until the next week, shutting down manufacturing.
 Then he called us.
 We had the part, but our local store was two hours away from him.
 The store owner offered to meet the business owner halfway on Saturday morning so he could get the production line up and running again.
 This is what sets our company apart!

-Keep in mind, also, that the manager or meeting facilitator does not need to be the sole storyteller.
+Keep in mind that the manager or meeting facilitator does not need to be the sole storyteller.
 Take turns being the designated storyteller.

-Think you don’t have enough time to craft a story for your upcoming meeting?
-Here’s a time-saving tip:
+If you don’t have much time to craft a story before an upcoming meeting, here’s a time-saving tip:

 When you tell your story, use the “IRS” formula (Intriguing beginning, Riveting middle, Satisfying ending), but write it in the following order: